Language: EN

 }

-This function converts a temperature from Celsius to Fahrenheit.
+This function converts a temperature from degrees Celsius to degrees Fahrenheit.

 public static double CelsiusToFahrenheit(double celsius)